The undeniable hold of 'Gorilla Glue Girl' and what it says about the empathy of the internet

 The incident obviously inspired a lot of eye rolls, too.
 After all, people do all kinds of dangerous, bizarre things for a little bit of social media clout.
 Hazardous stunts of yore, like the cinnamon challenge in the early 2010s, even launched the careers of a few successful Youtubers, and the Tide Pod challenge still lingers online as a meme about the follies (and chemical poisonings) of youth.
 We wake up every morning in a world where super gluing your hair to your head is not the worst career choice you could make.

 In the case of Gorilla Glue Girl, it's hard to know what to think.
-Who among us has not grabbed a can of something and used it, thinking it was something else?
+Brown knew she was using Gorilla Glue, but who among us hasn't had a similar experience and grabbed a can of something, thinking it was something else?
 If you've never left the house with a little bit of spray deodorant in your hair or slicked up your counters with PAM when you meant to reach for the Lysol, congratulations.
 You're just built different.

 It's also worth noting some eagle-eyed TikTok users pointed out there is a line of haircare called "Moco de Gorila" which features a gorilla on the packaging, and Brown's preferred hairspray is called "Got 2b Glued."
 Coincidence?
 Maybe.